brendonfish/track-face-config-api-ui/README.md

 Configure the rtsp streaming settings, including stream URL, access credentials, and Region of Interest.

 - **/wifiConfig:**
-Configure the wifi settings, including the SSID, password
+Configure the wifi settings, including the SSID and password.